 In contrast to the earlier episodes, the crimes are unrelated and we do not learn why Moriarty might be interested in having Holmes solve them.
-Once again, Sam Wollaston in The Guardian picked at the holes in the plot, but he also picked up Moriarty's Graham Norton side in "a mash-up that totally works".
+Once again, Sam Wollaston in The Guardian chipped away at the holes in the plot, but he also picked up on Moriarty's Graham Norton side as "a mash-up that totally works".

 A Scandal in Belgravia

 Irene Adler is supposed to be almost as wily as Holmes, but with social graces.
 As such, she calls up memories of other Sherlockian figures who have regularly launched new series on television.
 Leaving aside Jeremy Brett, for my money the best of them all in his superciliousness and cerebral rage, we have in recent years had Tim Roth as Cal Lightman in Lie to Me, which had 11 million audiences in the U.S. when it launched on Fox in 2009 but lost nearly half of them before it was cancelled in 2011.
 Sherlock, by contrast, regularly had 10 million viewers in the U.K.